Home Removable Implant Dentures/Overdentures

 • Much easier cleaning than the All-On-4.
 Because the prostheses can be removed, cleaning takes much less effort and time

 • For patients with severe bone loss, implant overdentures can provide additional facial support.
-This is an advantage allowed by the denture extension under the lips to fill in the space where bone was lost
+This advantage is allowed by the denture extension under the lips to fill in the space where bone was lost

 How Do Implant Overdentures Work?